FynnFreyer/pandoc-displaymath2equation/README.md

 Possible future features that would be nice to have:

-- syntax for
-  - labeling (determining the label rendered next to the equation)
+- syntax for determining the text/mark/number rendered next to the equation
-  - identifying (giving a unique ID to an equation)
-  - reference an equation by its ID, such that its label is displayed
-  - link an equation by its ID
 - logic to deal with split/align environments